 Plantain leaves are bright green and feature several fibrous ribs, similar to leafy greens like kale or Swiss chard.
 The plantain flowers sprout from the center of the leafy rosettes, reaching heights up to 6 inches.
 Tender and easily crushed when young, the plantain herb leaves become tough and stringy as the season comes to an end.

 In addition to its culinary uses, plantain is also a vital medicinal herb, used for centuries to cure aching muscles, wounds, skin irritation, and burns.
 In southern Europe, plantain was commonly used to treat snake bites or to treat injuries sustained during farming.
+Accordingly, using plantain herb is an effective natural skin care tip.
 A simple poultice of crushed fresh plantain leaves applied to the wound helps calm and soothe the area.
 It has even proven effective in reducing inflammation and the effects of toxins.
-Dried plantain leaves were commonly brewed into a tea and used to treat fever, infections, and respiratory illness.
+Dried plantain leaves were commonly brewed into tea and used to treat fever, infections, and respiratory illness.

 Thought to have originated in Northern Europe and parts of Asia, broadleaf plantain was one of the first herbs to be spread worldwide.
 Today one can find plantain almost everywhere.
 Officially named in 1753, the use of this medicinal herb was documented as far back as 1265.